Employee-Friendly Work Environments

 Helping male employees in taking leave of absence for child caring purposes is one of the many examples that exemplify Nomura Securities' continuous efforts to support employees balance work and childcare.
 As a result of these initiatives, we have been certified as a 'childcare-friendly company' under this Act since 2007 (known as "Kurumin accreditation").

-Action Plan for the Act for Measures to Support the Development of the Next Generation
+Action Plan for the Act on Advancement of Measures to Support Raising Next-Generation Children

-Uphold the following standards regarding childcare leave during the term of the action plan:
+Maintain the following standards regarding childcare leave during the action plan period:

-- Male employees: Ensure childcare leave is taken by at least one male employee
+- Male employees: Ensure childcare leave is taken by at least one eligible male employee

 - Female employees: Ensure childcare leave is taken by 80% or more of eligible female employees

-- Keep employees informed of the available option regarding childcare leave on the intranet.
+- Inform employees of the entitlements regarding childcare leave on the intranet.

-Raise awareness regarding special leave of absence available during and after spouses' or partners' labor during the term of the action plan.
+Promote acquisition of special leave during and after spouses' or partners' childbirth within the action plan period.

-- Keep employees informed of the special leave of absence available during and after their spouses' or partners' labor on the intranet.
+- Inform and promote acquisition of the special leave during and after their spouses' or partners' childbirth to eligible employees and their managers.

 Nomura Securities Childcare and Family Nursing Care Supports